 Reduced-Intensity Conditioning Allogeneic Stem Cell Transplantation.

-In this type of stem cell transplant, patients receive lower doses of chemotherapy drugs and/or radiation ("conditioning" treatment) to prepare for the transplant.
+In this type of stem cell transplant, patients receive lower doses of chemotherapy drugs and/or radiation ("conditioning" treatment) than people who are getting regular allogeneic stem cell transplant, to prepare for the transplant.
 The chemotherapy and radiation do not kill all of the leukemia cells.
 Instead, the new immune cells generated in the patient as a result of the transplant may attack the leukemia cells.
 This type of transplant may be safer than a regular allogeneic stem cell transplant, especially for older patients.
 Also called "nonmyeloablative stem cell transplantation."
 See the free LLS booklet Blood and Marrow Stem Cell Transplantation.

 Refractory.
-This term is used to refer to a disease that has not responded to treatment.
-A disease that is refractory may get worse or remain stable.
+This term is used to refer to a disease like cancer that has not responded to treatment.
+A disease that is refractory may get worse or remain stable after treatment.